 Calibration is both science and art: taking objective measurements, using them to align the picture to established standards, and doing it all in a way that compliments the viewing environment and the viewer's tastes.
 The scientific side demands sophisticated and accurate test equipment and software; and the artistic side requires experience, a good eye, and sensitivity to customer's needs and desires.
 In addition, there are compromises and judgment calls that cannot always be decided on a purely scientific basis.
 It's not a matter of “adjust color control to change brilliance of picture color,” or “adjust gamma control for more pleasing brightness characteristics.”
 It's using a meter to measure just how your display reproduces the incoming signal, and making corrections necessary for the most accurate, and ultimately most enjoyable picture possible.

 Every aspect of video performance is optimized to the fullest extent in Chad B's ISF calibration, and no stone is left unturned.
-It typically includes day, night, and 3D modes, though that depends on your display and wishes.
+It typically includes day, night, HDR, Dolby Vision, and 3D modes, though that depends on your display and wishes.
 The level of precision and measurement throughness exceeds industry standards and expectations.
 It can be an interactive process, with full explanations of what's being adjusted and why.
 It doesn't matter how complex your system is, it will get the absolute best from your display!

 The Express Plus calibration is meant for either budget displays or for displays with limited calibration controls.
-It has a time goal of 90 minutes, and includes all calibration procedures that can be expected to fall within that guideline.
+It has a time goal of under two hours, and includes all calibration procedures that can be expected to fall within that guideline.
 Distractions and interactions should be minimized to keep the calibration procedure efficient.
 If the ISF calibration doesn't make financial sense or if your display has only simple calibration adjustments, the Express Plus could allow you to see your TV at it's best with minimal investment.

 In home colorimeter profiling is offered to customers who own a meter and love do do their own calibration with CalMAN or HCFR.
 Colorimeters of all types, from inexpensive consumer grade to expensive pro models, benefit from calibration by a reference spectroradiometer on each individual display it is used with.
 With this service, Chad B's Jeti 1211 spectroradiometer will be used to profile the customer's colorimeter on up to 2 displays per household.